 Oyunuma Pond: possibly my favorite place on Hokkaido!
 I had never seen a steaming lake before, it’s mesmerizing and couldn’t take my eyes of Oyunuma Pond for a long long time…

-Lake Kuttara: a perfectly circular crater lake of the volcano Kuttara, containing the highest quality water in Japan!
+Lake Kuttara: a perfectly circular crater lake of the volcano Kuttara, containing the best quality water in Japan!

 Lake Toya: another spectacular lake with an even more spectacular backdrop.

-The kindness of Japanese people: experiencing firsthand that Japanese people are the kindest and most helpful people in the world.
-I had booked a wrong flight and needed to the call customer service.
+The kindness of Japanese people: while driving south to Hakodate I experienced firsthand that Japanese people are the kindest and most helpful people in the world.
+I had accidentally booked a wrong flight and needed to the call customer service.
 A very friendly Japanese man generously loaned me his phone.
 And not only that, he bought us coffee and locally produced food as gifts as well!
 I was speechless…

-First onsen experience: oh man, this was amazing.
+Our first onsen experience: was amazing.
 Let me explain why… It had been raining heavily the entire day.
 And we had slightly underestimated how cold Hokkaido would be at the end of April.
 Therefore, the rain felt like wet snow and we didn’t feel like pitching our tent that night.

 A word of advice: Golden Week is the busiest travel period of the year in Japan because it’s a public holiday, so book ahead when traveling during this period.
 My favorite sites to find accommodation are Agoda, Booking and Airbnb.